 Things to do to help any chicken weather the cold

-*don’t oversize your coop.
+Don’t oversize your coop too much.
 A flock of hens can huddle together and generate a good amount of heat, but if they have way too much space it’s harder to keep it warm

 DON’T use a heat lamp!
 Please!!
 Heat lamps are really dangerous.
 The potential for them to start a fire which will wipe out your flock and could possibly move to your home outweighs any benefits.
 Plus if your chickens get used to living with a heat lamp and the power goes out and they don’t have heat, their bodies will not be able to adjust quick enough and they will likely die.